A Morning Full of Bugling Elk and Unusual Wildlife Moments at Wichita Mountains Wildlife Refuge in Oklahoma

 As the day warmed up, I switched things up a bit.
 I decided to focus on photographing some of the insects around the refuge.
 The diversity of insects here is incredible, and I’ve been really enjoying the macro photography opportunities.
 I’m still learning a lot about the different species, so if I mislabeled any in the photos, please let me know in the comments.

-I also spent part of the day hiking a few of the trails.
-I try to cover about five miles each day, either in the heat of the afternoon or later in the evening when it cools off a bit.
-I always take my camera along, which is how I ended up with some of the macro shots of insects.
+Part of the day was spent hiking a few of the trails.
+I usually cover about five miles each day, either in the heat of the afternoon or later in the evening when it cools off a bit.
+A camera is always along for the hike, which is how some of the macro insect photos came together.
 Hiking these trails gives me a chance to see the refuge from a different perspective and capture even more of its beauty.

 Jim said he is seeing the same thing as you.
 Said maybe a wolf or coyote grabbed him and dislocated his jaw bone trying to take him down and it popped out.
 Very unusual for sure.